amdelamar/jhash/README.md

 sha256:64000:18:y:8MD0yEl5DKz+8Av2L8985h63BhvVppYU:osTwsDh2qo/wgE6g0BrjdeFt
 sha512:64000:18:n:EbroMczUKuBRx5sy+hgFQyHmqk2iNtt5:Ml8pGxc3pYoh1z5fkk5rfjM9
 sha512:64000:18:y:v+tqRNA5B4cAxbZ4aUId/hvrR+FlS1d8:/R851fqvd7HItsSr0vJEupBf
+bcrypt:10:18:n:$2a$10$KfnTR6sH0dT6j09NqCSK80blpobJE7F3HFZ2sy/3kJDjDGkfCgAM7pvntLG
+bcrypt:10:18:y:$2a$10$/9rQ20Mjh44Y.ktJmE/CGCyYIYjOWRDIsIkzq2H7XcVSQ4xypiag7lzL8fy
 ```

 - `algorithm` is the name of the cryptographic hash function.
-- `iterations` is the number of iterations (PBKDF2 64000, BCRYPT 2<sup>10</sup>).
+- `iterations` is the number of iterations (PBKDF2 64000, BCRYPT 2<sup>10</sup>, etc).
 - `hashSize` is the length, in bytes, of the `hash` field (after decoding).
 - `pepper` is an indicator that a pepper was used ("y" or "n").
 - `salt` is the salt, base64 encoded.
 - `hash` is the hash, base64 encoded.
-It must encode `hashSize` bytes.

 ## Details

-This code uses PBKDF2 with 24 bytes (192 bits) of securely random salt and outputs 18 bytes (144 bits).
+By default, this code uses PBKDF2 HMAC SHA1 with 24 bytes (192 bits) of securely random salt and outputs 18 bytes (144 bits).
 144 bits was chosen because it is (1) Less than SHA1's 160-bit output (to avoid unnecessary PBKDF2 overhead), and (2) A multiple of 6 bits, so that the base64 encoding is optimal.
+You can use the "bcrypt" algorithm by passing Hash.BCRYPT as the algorithm.
+It uses a cost parameter of 2<sup>10</sup> and the same salt size as before.

-By default, SHA1 is used for compatibility across implementations, but you may change it to SHA256 or SHA512.
+PBKDF2 HMAC SHA1 was chosen for the default mainly for compatibility across implementations, but you may change it to SHA256, SHA512, or BCRYPT.
 Although SHA1 has been cryptographically broken as a collision-resistant function, it is still perfectly safe for password storage with PBKDF2.

-This code uses the PBKDF2 algorithm to protect passwords.
-Better technologies for protecting passwords exist today, like bcrypt, scrypt, or Argon2.
-Before using this code, you should try to find a well-reviewed and carefully-made implementation of one of those algorithms for the language that you are using.
-These algorithms are "memory hard," meaning that they don't just need a lot of CPU power to compute, they also require a lot of memory (unlike PBKDF2).
-By using a memory hard algorithm, your passwords will be better protected.
+Algorithms like BCRYPT and SCRYPT are 'memory hard', meaning that they don't just need a lot of CPU power to compute, they also require a lot of memory (unlike PBKDF2).
+This makes them better against brute-force attacks.

+This code has no dependencies on any third-party libraries.

 ## Credit